DanijelStojanovic777/task-manager/README.md

 ## *Project Highlights*

 - Automatic dueDate assignment
-- Task assignment to users with user existence validation
+- Assign tasks only to users that exist (validation included)
 - Clean, readable code and structure
 - API tested with Postman